n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 16 - Advent of Cyber 2021.md

 ![User Located](AoC-2021_Photos/Day_16/02_AoC_Day_14_01-03-22-User-Located.png)

-Just like that we are able to find an account on one service and a post that looks a lot like our culprit claiming McSkidy will be defeated.
-Unfortunately, none of these are the answer we are looking for at a glance, though they are useful later.
-Try searching with a well known site for quick public conversations and political diatribes to see if you can find the answer
+Just like that, we can find an account on one service, and a post that looks a lot like our culprit claiming McSkidy will be defeated.
+Unfortunately, none of these is the answer we are looking for at a glance, though they are useful later.
+Try searching with a well-known site for quick public conversations and political diatribes to see if you can find the answer

 > A little birdy gave me the **hint** to this one.